jmccarthy14/madtix/README.md

 madtix
 ======

-To run the cl scraper cd to the project root and run `scrapy runspider /batch/scrapy/spiders/craigslist.py`
+To run the cl scraper, first make sure you've updated your python deps (pip -r requirements.txt).
+Then, cd to the project root and run `scrapy runspider /batch/scrapy/spiders/craigslist.py`